Using the Pivotal SSL Service

 Unzip the files and combine the chain files with your certificate to create a single file containing the entire chain of trust.

-For instructions on combining chain files, see Concatenating Certificates below.
+For instructions about combining chain files, see Concatenating Certificates below.

 Note: Pivotal recommends that you create a new space for your SSL Service instance.
-Separating the SSL Service instance from your other apps allows you to control access to your certificates by managing Space Roles in the Apps Manager Console.
+Separating the SSL Service instance from your other apps allows you to control access to your certificates by managing Space Roles in the Apps Manager.

-If you are creating the SSL Service instance using the cf CLI, target the org and space in which you want to create your SSL Service instance and run the
+To create the SSL Service instance using the cf CLI, target the org and space where you want to create your SSL Service instance, then run the

 cf create-service command.